semirm-dev/sigi/README.md

+Stay awake, always appear online on messaging apps, avoid corporate's profile blocking your "sleep" options and forced screensaver :)

-Stay awake.
-Minimalistic Mac's Amphetamine but compatible with Linux and Mac :)
+Minimalistic Mac's Amphetamine but compatible with Linux and Mac.

 Really simple but it does the job well.